turingschool/try-turing/fe-online-weekend/html-intro/index.md

 - `h5`
 - `h6`

 Even though the browser will display these headers as different sizes, don't use the elements simply to change the size.
 Screen readers will use the headings to construct tables of contents, so it's important that you use the elements in order.
-It's also a good idea to only have one `h1` on the page.
+It's also best practice to only have one `h1` on the page.

 <div class="try-it-new">
   <h3>Try It: Text Based Elements</h3>
-  <p>Before you think about the code, it's recommended that you jot down your plan.
+  <p><em>Before you think about the code, we recommend that you jot down your plan.
 What is the title of your page?
 Subheadings?
-What content will live below each subheading?</p>
+What content will live below each subheading?</em></p>
-  <p>Open the <code>index.html</code> file of your Glitch project.
+  <p>Open the <code>index.html</code> file of your repl project.
 Inside of the <code>body</code> tags, type out the HTML elements and content you'd like to have on your site.
 Include at least 3 headings and at least 3 paragraphs.</p>
   <p>If you'd like some filler text to save time/put your focus on the code, check out <a href="https://meettheipsums.com/">Meet the Ipsums</a>.</p>
   <p>Check in on the "View" of your app to make sure things are showing up as expected.</p>
 </div>